liveaspankaj/xapi-video-cop/templates.md

-# Templates
+# Statement Template Examples

-The following template statements are provided for your convenience and conform to the video profile requirements.
+The following example statements are provided for your convenience and conform to the video profile requirements.

 ## Initialized